OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 More specifically, the method for applying the heuristics is as
 follows:

- 1. Start with a source node N and its set C of union node candidates C1 ...
+ 1. Start with a source node N and its set C of workspace node candidates C1 ...
 Cn (see above).
  2. For each heuristic H:
       1. For each candidate Ci currently in C, use H to obtain the score H(N, Ci)
       1. Let Z = the highest score from among the scores H(N, Ci)